Indiana Senate candidates Braun, Messer and Rokita face off in volatile GOP primary

 The race between Donnelly and whoever wins the Republican primary is considered a toss-up.

-Read on for a look at the Republican candidates ahead of the May 8 primary.
+Read on for a look at the Republican candidates ahead of today’s primary.

 Todd Rokita